aldenox/aldenox/README.md

-Hi, I’m @aldenox, living in beautiful Switzerland.
+Hi, I’m @aldenox.
+Living in beautiful Switzerland.
 I’m interested in IOTA and Microsoft Technologies. 👀

 <!---